Impacting liver disease: a growing, significant market with limited treatment options

 S. (Thai) Thayumanavan

-Chair of SAB, Inventor of Cyta Technology, founder
+Chair of SAB, Inventor of Cyta Technology, co-founder

 Dr. S. “Thai” Thayumanavan is a leader in the design and syntheses of new macromolecules, especially polymers, to obtain responsive supramolecular nanoassemblies.
 These responsive nanoassemblies are being pursued for applications in the delivery of small molecules and biologics, in addition to imaging and diagnostics applications.
 His work has resulted in more than 180 peer-reviewed publications in high-impact journals.
 The innovation in his work has also produced numerous patents.
 Dr. Thayumanavan has received a multitude of national and international recognitions for his creative contributions, including election as a fellow of the American Association for the Advancement of Science (AAAS), the CRSI Medal by the Chemical Research of India, and the Chancellor’s Medal by UMass.
 Dr. Thayumanavan received his early education from The American College in Madurai, India.
 He received his Ph.D. from the University of Illinois at Urbana-Champaign.
 Following a postdoctoral stint at Caltech, he started his independent career at Tulane University in 1999 and joined the faculty at UMass Amherst in 2003.